-Institute for Management Studies: Director and professor of economics
+Institute for Management Studies: Professor of Economics

 Besides publishing several papers in scholarly and peer-reviewed journals, Madresehee has been a consultant and researcher for several Pennsylvania businesses as well as non-profit organizations.
 In spring of 2004, he was chosen to serve as part of the Faculty Fellow Internship Program.
 He was one of just two faculty members nationwide to be appointed by the Institute for Experimental Learning and the Association of American Colleges and Universities.
 He interned at the International Economic Development Council, an organization devoted to providing leadership and excellence in economic development.